-In a yesterday’s blog by Peter Lee, Corporate VP of Microsoft’s AI + Research, a new partnership and a new venture of the company was revealed.
-Microsoft partners with Adaptive Biotechnologies in an aim to decode immune system for providing the diagnosis to treat diseases.
+In yesterday’s blog by Peter Lee, Corporate VP of Microsoft’s AI + Research, a new partnership and a new venture of the company were revealed.
+Microsoft partners with Adaptive Biotechnologies with an aim to decode the immune system to provide the diagnosis to treat diseases.

-It is universally known that our immune system is influential to the core in the respective human’s health.
-The two companies along with their AI and machine learning attributes are on a mission to be more thorough on “reading” the influence that will be useful in diagnosis and treatments.
+It is universally known that our immune system is influential to the core of respective human health.
+The two companies, along with their AI and machine learning attributes, are on a mission to be more thorough in “reading” the influence that will be useful in diagnosis and treatments.

-Microsoft provided a substantial investment in the Seattle-based Adaptive Biotechnologies and have already started research and development with the company’s scientists.
-Microsoft’s leading researchers are using Adaptive’s sequencing technology and their own cloud computing capabilities and machine learning aspects for making the deep reading of immune system an obvious possibility.
+Microsoft provided substantial investment in the Seattle-based Adaptive Biotechnologies and has already started research and development with the company’s scientists.
+Microsoft’s leading researchers are using Adaptive’s sequencing technology and their own cloud computing capabilities and machine learning aspects to make the immune system’s deep reading an obvious possibility.

-Chad Robins, the CEO and Co-founder of Adaptive said in a press release that their partnership with Microsoft couldn’t have come at a better timing than now, amid advancing scenarios in biotechnology and healthcare.
-The aim is to assist researchers and clinicians in gaining more insights on diseases that may ultimately lead to ‘better understanding of overall human health.’
+Chad Robins, the CEO, and Co-founder of Adaptive said in a press release that their partnership with Microsoft couldn’t have come at a better timing than now, amid advancing scenarios in biotechnology and healthcare.
+The aim is to assist researchers and clinicians in gaining more insights into diseases that may ultimately lead to a ‘better understanding of overall human health.’

-Microsoft joint venture with Adaptive is potential enough to provide openings for predictive medicine, one field that our science is presently unable to explore.
-Therefore, a universal blood test that can tell you about exposure and stimuli towards diseases is going to be revolutionary in healthcare, and of course, biotechnology.
+Microsoft’s joint venture with Adaptive is potential enough to provide openings for predictive medicine, one field that our science is presently unable to explore.
+Therefore, a universal blood test that can tell you about exposure and stimuli towards diseases is going to be revolutionary in healthcare and of course, biotechnology.